 Many of our students struggle with initiating language and conversation.
-This is why there is usually a strong emphasis on manding and requesting in an ABA program.
+This is why there is usually a strong emphasis on requesting (aka. “manding”) in an ABA program.
 Teaching them to ask for things that they want builds a relationship of communication between the child and others.
-Basic manding teaches a child to ask for tings like toys, food, and even attention and help.
-More advanced manding teaches students to request for information using ‘wh questions’ like “Who is it?” or “Where is it?”
+Basic manding teaches a child to ask for things like toys, food, and even attention and help.
+More advanced manding teaches students to request for information using ‘wh questions’ like, “Who is it?” or “Where is it?”

 It doesn’t matter how many ‘wh questions’ the student can answer, look more carefully at their manding repertoire.
 Before teaching “Manding with Wh Questions”, the student should be able to mand for items, attention, help and even protests.

 Wh Manding with “Where?”

 Hide preferred items and then use a text cue to teach them to say, “Where is it?”
 For example, if the child likes going to the park, grab their shoes and hide them.
 As the child goes to the closet to get the shoes, have the text cue ready and available to prompt them to say something like, “Where is it?”

 Once a student has mastered asking “Where are my shoes?” you can answer with “Someone has them” and prompt the student to ask “Who?”
 If you don’t have extra people available during sessions, use stuffed animals or characters that “have” the items.
 For example, you can say, “Mickey Mouse has the candy” and then the candy is under Mickey Mouse.